solarcg/SolarSys/readme.md

 ## About Pale Dots

 > If you look at it, you see a dot.
 That‘s here.
 That’s home.
 That‘s us.
 On it, everyone you ever heard of,  every human being who ever lived, lived out their lives.
-The aggregate of all our joys and sufferings, … every saint and sinner in the history of our species, lived there on a mote of dust, suspended in a sunbeam.—Carl Sagan, the Pale Blue Dot
+The aggregate of all our joys and sufferings, … every saint and sinner in the history of our species, lived there on a mote of dust, suspended in a sunbeam. —Carl Sagan, the Pale Blue Dot

 ## Features